Yandex Cloud

 Header Description

-Object Storage transforms all headers starting with X-Amz-Meta- as follows: X-Amz-Meta-foo-bar_baz → X-Amz-Meta-Foo-Bar_baz.
+Object Storage converts all headers starting with X-Amz-Meta- as follows: X-Amz-Meta-foo-bar_baz → X-Amz-Meta-Foo-Bar_baz.

-Total user-defined header size must not exceed 2 KB.
+The total size of user-defined headers must not exceed 2 KB.
 The size of user-defined data is determined as the length of the UTF-8 encoded string.
 The size includes header names and their values.

 X-Amz-Storage-Class Object storage class.